exscape/SimplifiedVisuals/README.md

 **All changes are optional**, see the configuration menu (Settings -> Mod Settings -> Simplified Visuals, then click the cog wheel in the upper right).

+**The mod works in multiplayer** even if you are the only player using it.

 New in v0.1.2 (2026-06-11):
 * New options for the new Waterfall Giant fight background
 * New option to disable the Defect's new "Power Up" animation (when playing powers)